 If you choose IKO, make sure your installer understands the requirement to use approved hip/ridge shingles to qualify for the best warranty coverage.

 Did you know?
 All asphalt shingle warranties are prorated after a period of 100% coverage.
 IKO calls the initial period the “Iron Clad” period.
 It is 15 years on lifetime shingles, among the longest offered by any brand.
+Roofers who are part of the IKO’s ROOFPRO Program have access to an additional 5 years of Iron Clad coverage for their customers, provided that certain provisions are met.

 Below are potential disadvantages of using IKO asphalt shingles:

-Roofing professional concerns: IKO is a lower-rated brand among roofers and inspectors.
+Roofing professional concerns: IKO is a lower-rated brand among some roofers and inspectors.
 Some of their dislike is due to the problems that led to the lawsuits and the effect installing bad shingles had on their reputations.

 For instance, Atlas recommends a minimum of 45-50F with sun for its asphalt shingles.